Cozy Peach Kitchen

 All you have to do is stir together a handful of pantry staples and simmer them on the stovetop.

-Use this BBQ sauce on chickpeas, BBQ tofu, BBQ portobello tacos, and even pulled jackfruit sandwiches and shredded BBQ tofu.
+Use this BBQ sauce on BBQ chickpeas, baked BBQ tofu, BBQ portobello tacos, and even pulled jackfruit sandwiches and shredded BBQ tofu.

 Recipe features